Alexander-Fransson/GrpcWithTonic/README.md

 * create sql files in login_server/db/sql
 * create main error and publically use it in main
 * create data_access module with db_setup with mod and tests
+* add the crate serial_test as a dev dependency
+* create the tests for db setup in login_server/src/data_access/db_setup/tests.rs
+* create a data access manager in login_server/src/data_access/mod.rs to hold the server state
+* use the data access manager to create the server_server function in main